-“There is no angry Stoic.”— Donald Robertson, author of How to Think Like a Roman Emperor
+“There is no angry Stoic.”— Donald Robertson, author & philosopher

-Stoics accept they can have feelings of anger, but they never go about their daily lives angry.
+Stoics have feelings of anger, but they do not act angry in their daily lives.

 Stoic Philosophy of Anger Management